core-wg/etch/draft-ietf-core-etch-latest.md

 mean that confidentiality protection of the request by DTLS or other means is needed for FETCH where it wouldn't be needed for GET.

-The security consideration of Section 11 of {{-coap}} as well as those of Section 5 of {{-http-patch}} also apply.
+The PATCH and iPATCH methods are subject to the same general security considerations as all CoAP methods as described in Section 11 of {{-coap}}.

-The security considerations for PATCH or iPATCH are nearly identical to the security considerations for PUT ({{-coap}}).
+The specific security considerations for PATCH or iPATCH are nearly identical to the security considerations for PUT ({{-coap}}); the security considerations of Section 5 of {{-http-patch}} also apply to PATCH and iPATCH.
 Specifically, there is likely to be a need for authorizing requests (possibly through access control and/or authentication) and for ensuring that data is not corrupted through transport errors or through accidental overwrites.
 The mechanisms used for PUT can be used for PATCH or iPATCH as well.

-PATCH or iPATCH are secured following the CoAP recommendations as specified in section 9 of {{-coap}}.
-When additional security techniques are standardized for CoAP,
+The new methods defined in the present specification are secured following the CoAP recommendations for the existing methods as specified in section 9 of {{-coap}}.
+When additional security techniques are standardized for CoAP (e.g., Object Security), these are then also available for securing the new methods.
-PATCH or iPATCH can also be (and need to be) secured by those new techniques.

 # IANA Considerations